icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ionic-angular-library](https://github.com/rdlabo-team/ionic-angular-library) - A collection of components and services that are useful for developing Ionic Angular applications.
 * [ionic-angular-collect-icons](https://github.com/rdlabo-team/ionic-angular-collect-icons) - This library is used to uniquely group the ionIcons in a project, and generate for export ionIcons file.
 In small projects, it is difficult to manage addIcons() of ionIcons each time, so we automated it.
 * [IDEA-Ionic8-extra](https://github.com/iter-idea/IDEA-Ionic8-extra) - [IDEA's](https://www.iter-idea.com/) extra components and services built on Ionic 8, and distributed with different NPM packages.
+* [ionic-component-snippets](https://github.com/LennonReid/ionic-component-snippets) - This repository showcases demos and libraries that aren't officially supported by Ionic yet, but can be useful for developers and their apps.

 #### NgRx